dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/inline-styles-and-templates.md

 ms.assetid: 69a1a3f9-acb5-4e2c-9c43-2e376c055ac4
 ---
 # Inline Styles and Templates
-[!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides <xref:System.Windows.Style> objects and template objects (<xref:System.Windows.FrameworkTemplate> subclasses) as a way to define the visual appearance of an element in resources, so that they can be used multiple times.
-For this reason, attributes in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] that take the types <xref:System.Windows.Style> and <xref:System.Windows.FrameworkTemplate> almost always make resource references to existing styles and templates rather than define new ones inline.
+XAML that take the types <xref:System.Windows.Style> and <xref:System.Windows.FrameworkTemplate> almost always make resource references to existing styles and templates rather than define new ones inline.

 ## Limitations of Inline Styles and Templates
  In [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)], style and template properties can technically be set in one of two ways.
 You can use attribute syntax to reference a style that was defined within a resource, for example `<`*object*`Style="{StaticResource`*myResourceKey*`}" .../>`.
 Or you can use property element syntax to define a style inline, for instance: